a brief history

-Having no wealthy patrons, the monks started building around the cave from materials at hand, and the monastery began to grow slowly and organically, with local people starting to lend their support.
-Mae Chee Mien joined them as a teacher, and by 1958 the community had grown to around thirty, with Luang Por Chamroon as the Abbot.
+Having no wealthy patronage, the monks started building around the cave from materials at hand, and the monastery began to grow slowly and organically, with local people starting to lend their support.
+Luang Por Yai joined them as a teacher, and by 1958 the community had grown to around thirty, with Luang Por Chamroon as the Abbot.
 The “official history” of Thamkrabok begins at this point.

 The community continued to grow throughout the 1960s and more adjoining land was donated.
-Luang Por Charoen mostly continued his roaming lifestyle, using Thamkrabok as a retreat for the rain seasons, while Luang Por Yai and Luang Por Chamroon remained to develop and solidify her ideas into a teaching, which came to be called “Sajjatam” (truth Dhamma).
+Luang Por Charoen mostly continued his roaming lifestyle, using Thamkrabok as a retreat for the rain seasons, while Luang Por Yai and Luang Por Chamroon remained to develop and solidify her ideas into a teaching, which came to be called “Sajjadhamma” (truth teaching).

 Luang Por Yai died in 1970, and Luang Por Chamroon in 1999, at which point Luang Por Charoen took over as the second abbot until his death in 2008.